Recognising Coercive Control

 While the threat of violence might be present, emotional manipulation is the primary weapon used by the abuser to demean and trap their partner, ultimately seeking to seize complete control over their personhood and limit their independence.

-In coercively controlling relationships, while physical and sexual violence may be present, they are frequently reliat on subtle and nuanced psychological strategies to systematically undermine a victim’s autonomy.
+In coercively controlling relationships, while physical and sexual violence may be present, they are frequently reliant on subtle and nuanced psychological strategies to systematically undermine a victim’s autonomy.
 These methods encompass emotional, psychological, and financial abuse, as well as surveillance and isolation, among others.

 The covert and gradual nature of Coercive Control can often keep victims unaware of what is happening until it becomes their reality.
 Gaslighting is a common tactic in such relationships, as it instills doubt and uncertainty, making it challenging for victims to decide whether or how to report the abuse they endure.